 Candidates must demonstrate the following

-- Minimum 3 years experience (which may include experience gained during a PhD) in a relevant field, such as natural capital accounting, agricultural ecology, ecological economics, environmental resource economics, or related discipline, with a good understanding of Natural Capital Accounting, SEAA-EA, and ecosystem condition assessment.
+- Minimum 2 years experience (which may include experience gained during a Masters/PhD) in a relevant field, such as environmental sciences, agricultural ecology, ecological economics, environmental resource economics, or related discipline, with an interest in Natural Capital Accounting, and ecosystem services.

 - Research expertise and excellent written communication skills as evidenced by, for example, publications in international peer-reviewed journals